jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+02-02-2023 Technology doesn't work

+I am gonna start this on a positive note - the social event last night was really really cool.
+I tried to talk in French, Spanish until I finally decided that it's time to stop torturing myself and sat down at the English-speaking table.
+And I've met a cool girl there, who was an undergrad that is very very passionate about research.
+That's the "Hello me from 3-4 years ago!" moment.
+I don't think she'll be reading this, but maybe some other undergrad that's passionate about research will, so I want to drop some advice from my own experience.
+First of all, never give up and never let anyone tell you that you need to study instead of trying to do research.
+There is no better way of learning how to do research than just doing it.
+Second piece of advice would be that research internships are cool.
+I only really did one, but I've learned a lot about the way I work and what happens when you make your passion into a job.
+Becuase that is a huge change.
+Especially since you somewhat need to keep that passion throughout the PhD.
+And the third one would probably be to try things your advisors recommend with an open mind.
+That was something that didn't go all that well during my internship and is going very well in my PhD so far.
+Because one obvious truth is that if you're negative about a method from the start, then it will never work.
+That placebo effect (or maybe it's reverse placebo?) or whatever that's called.

+And that whole piece about advice to young researchers was so lengthy mostly becauase I didn't really do anything today since I couldn't log onto my computer and I wanted to start writing yesterday's stuff down.
+Because I've learned from my internship that I absolutely despise writing a lot at once.
+So I've got to keep the balance between writing and researching.
+Anyways, I tried to get my computer to work for like 4 hours, then gave up and went home, taking the afternoon off.

+01-02-2023 I like intense thinking

+I'm actually writing most of this two days later, but that is only because I didn't have my work computer available and therefore I couldn't submit those.
+I wrote down some pieces on Wednesday so that's gonna be helpful.

+I didn't feel like going to work early, so I decided to wake up late and take the morning off.
+I like having flexible hours and taking days off whenever I want to.
+Part of why I took the morning off is that I wanted to go to some event language school organises to finally talk to people in real life, not just by through computer screen.

+I dropped my work computer off quite a bit before I left, so a lot of what I was doing was done on paper, therefore it was mostly creative work.
+And the creative work was really really cool and really really exhausting at the same time.
+Let me describe it.
+Firstly I took some steps to simplify the problem - I decided to start with just a list of words rather than list of words and list of regular expressions and I decided to make one, possibly very long regular expression of shortest possible length rather than few regular expressions which have limited length.
+Then I started looking at how we can compress things well and it looks like it's mostly down to common prefixes and suffixes that I can use for compression.
+So I run 1 method based on prefixes, the other one based on suffixes.
+And then I found a couple of nasty examples where the compression using these methods is far from optimal.
+And one of those examples also said that mixing up the methods won't be easy either.

 31-01-2023 Arriving too early

 So today I've managed to pair up the late departure from